 The meeting house impressively survived the Great Fire of Portland in 1866.
 As a third of the city went up in flames, local folklore says William Wilberforce Ruby, an African American fireman, put wet blankets on the roof, saving it from a fiery demise.

 “It’s a symbolic building addressing the question of personal freedom and civil rights and equal opportunity for all,” Oldham says.
 When the meeting house was constructed, in other churches African Americans were sectioned off to balcony seating or even discouraged from attending service.
 Five African Americans incorporated the Abyssinian Religious Society in 1828.
 It has since been housed at the Newbury building.

-“It was the first place they [the self-emancipated slaves] would go to,” Paul says.
+“It was the first place they [the self-emancipated enslaved people] would go to,” Paul says.
 “They’d come up to the meeting house and they had a hackdriver who would scurry them away to where they were safe and the rag dealer could get them some clothes and the barber could cut their hair so they’d look different.”

 Due to this community network of support, the meeting house is now the only Underground Railroad site in Maine recognized by the National Park Service.
 The Abyssinian is also a stop on Portland’s Freedom Trail.